 These coconut rock cakes are so quick and easy to throw together and they taste amazing!
 Perfect to fill an after-school-hunger-pang or the corner of a sad looking lunch box.
 They’re yummy!

-I love me some rock cakes!
 We used to make them as kids, and the whole point of them is to not make them look perfect.
-You want those knobbly, rough edges to that they get extra bronzed in the oven.

 Rock cakes come in many flavours, but coconut rock cakes have long been top of my favourites list.
-The desiccated coconut gives them a lovely texture, and the smell as they are baking will drive you wild with anticipation!

 How to Make Coconut Rock Cakes